Aapok0/azure-tf-architecture/README.md

 The main purpose of this Terraform architecture is to deploy and manage the Azure resources I want to use for my personal projects.
 Currently main one is my homepage, which I want to host on a virtual machine with Nginx.
 At some point I will move on to using an app service or a container, but for now I want to work on my skills with Ansible and Nginx.

 The way I arranged the modules and wrote them is a compromise between of the needs of my project and wanting to write scalable code, that could fit into a larger architecture.
 Scalability and reusability could be improved in many ways, but I don't want to make things too complicated.
 This code still needs to serve my own purposes.
+For example, I have made some restrictions for the variables, which would need to be removed to make the code more reusable for others.

 ### Related repositories